hk-quantum/qday-prize/README.md

 Public key Q: (1043, 1795)
 ```

-The maximum bit size executed on a real IBM quantum computer (ibm_torino) was 4 bits.
+The largest bit size executed on an IBM quantum computer (ibm_fez) in this work was 5 bits:

 ```
---- Bit size 4 ---
-Bit size: 4
-Prime p: 13
-Curve order (#E): 7
-Subgroup order n: 7
-Cofactor h: 1
-Generator point G: (11, 5)
-Private key d: 6
-Public key Q: (11, 8)
+"bit_length": 5,
+"prime": 23,
+"a": 1,
+"b": 11,
+"generator_point": [7, 4],
+"public_key": [9, 6]
 ```

 ## Execution Environment

-The quantum circuits are implemented with Qiskit and executed using my high-performance custom simulator `SparseStatevectorSimulator` as the backend.
+Quantum circuits are implemented using Qiskit and executed with my high-performance simulator `SparseStatevectorSimulator` as the backend.

-On IBM's quantum computer "ibm_torino", I was able to run a 4-bit ECC curve, but due to circuit depth and noise the results were essentially random and did not achieve the expected accuracy.
-The execution time for 100 shots was about 35 seconds.
+On IBM's quantum device `ibm_fez`, I could run a 5-bit ECC curve, but due to circuit depth and device noise the results were essentially random and did not reach the expected accuracy.
+Measured execution times for 100 shots were approximately:

+- 3 bits: ~3 seconds
+- 4 bits: ~8 seconds
+- 5 bits: ~30 seconds

 ## Execution Procedure

 ### Initial Setup

-Set up a Python virtual environment and install the required libraries:
+Create a Python virtual environment and install dependencies:

 ```
 git clone https://github.com/hk-quantum/qday-prize.git